THE FOUNDATION COMMITTEE 2021 - 2022

 Note: Our club has always benefited annually from at least one District Grant and given the current situation (even with reduced limits) we now expect other clubs (who may not have done so before) seek to benefit from these grants, now in fact will aim to do so.

-Chris W. has completed the required 20 minute on line grant management training required for the coming 2020/21 Rotary Year.
-Will just need to register club for an MOU (memorandum of understanding), should we (any committee wishing to benefit from this year’s grant process need President SG & President Elect BB to have signed off first.
+Siimon has completed the required 20 minute on line grant management training required for the coming 2020/21 Rotary Year.
+We have registered our club for an MOU (memorandum of understanding), should we (any committee wishing to benefit from this year’s grant process need President BB & President Elect JY to have signed off first.

 End Polio Now – reminder to all “This Remains Rotary’s No1 Priority”

 This remains Rotary’s priority and as well as supporting World Polio Day Saturday 24th October, we will continue to seek further support through the year.

 NEW: District & RI Target of $80-90 per member contribution to the End Polio Now Annual Fund and can be supported directly at https://www.endpolio.org/donate

 However, we encourage all giving through the Club please to record our actual giving.
 This is an ambitious new target, far exceeding anything we have contributed in recent years.

 Peace Poles carried over from last year via Youth Committee.
 Our Committee would love to support all three at a cost of £225 each, spread over the year.

 SM to approach schools interested Ashbeach / Upwood / Ramsey Juniors.

 We hope to consider another ROTARY Project spreading Peace Awareness.
 We are conscious though of possibly restrictive budgets and have suggested a School by School basis to spread cost through the year.